krarox22/semantic-book-recommender-gemini/README.md

 # 📚 Semantic Book Recommender — Gemini Edition

 A semantic book recommendation system powered by **Google Gemini embeddings**, **LangChain**, **ChromaDB**, **Hugging Face Transformers**, and **Gradio**.

-This is a Gemini-powered fork of the [FreeCodeCamp LLM book recommender course](https://github.com/t-redactyl/llm-semantic-book-recommender).
-Every OpenAI call has been replaced with the Google Gemini API (`text-embedding-004`), which has a **free tier** available.

 ---

 ## ✨ Features